 Diagnosis And Treatment

-If you notice your dog has symptoms consistent with bladder stones, it’s time to visit the vet.
-They can give you a proper diagnosis and recommend the right treatment options.
+If you notice your dog has symptoms consistent with bladder stones, especially blood in their urine, it’s time to visit the vet.
+They can make a proper diagnosis and recommend the right treatment options.

 Diagnosis